eclectic-coding/gridsome-graphql-markdown/content/posts/git-commit.md

 - This a descent interactive [Tutorial][TUTORIAL] by GitHub

 ## Where?
 I am asked many times by new developers: "Where do you contribute?"
 I can easily answer this with another question: "What software packages do you use?"
-I am not trying to be cavalier, but it can be that simeple.
+I am not trying to be cavalier, but it can be that simple.
 Let me share an example for my own journey.

 When I first started learning React, I used Bootstrap for styling so I could focus on learning React.
 I had used Bootstrap enough to recognize that the documentation in [Create React App's][CRA] documentation was incomplete.
 So I submitted a pull request.